SCHOOL CHOICE, QUALITY & VALUE ADDED

 Do private schools consistently outperform public schools?
 What explains differences in student learning gains (“value added”) across schools, and how do parents respond to information about school quality?

-Substantial Student Learning Growth: Students gained an average of 0.40 SD per year—matching or exceeding learning gains in many low-income countries.
+Learning gains are substantial: Across all schools, students gained 0.40 SD per year, matching or exceeding learning growth in many low-income countries.

 Why This Matters